barbaralba's translation of the new testament

 "Sorry, Man."

 I helped them get the fire going and we talked about the big parade we had made the day before.
-People throwing their robs down, jumping up and pretending to be healed and finding it funny and finding funny they were healed from so many of their ailments that we were so unbelievably high when we went into Jerusalem and layed in on the synagogue.
-Kicking over tables, calling the priests the hoard of thieving, lieing snakes.
+People throwing their robs down, jumping up and pretending to be healed and finding it funny and finding funny they were healed from so many of their ailments that we were so unbelievably high when we went into Jerusalem and laid in on the synagogue.
+Kicking over tables, calling the priests a hoard of thieving, lying snakes.

-We were still laughing when Judas showed up.
+We were still laughing when Judas finally showed up.

 "I'm glad to see you are having a good time while we wander through the wilderness looking for you to have you crucified."

-"Well, my dear brother, all the more that I should enjoy my last day with my friends."
+“Well, my dear brother, all the more reason that I should enjoy my last day with a couple of my brothers.”

 "Kiss me, Judas."